maixuanvu2008/Hack_kimcuongob36_Termux/README.md

 php hackkcob36.php

 ```
+- Mk tool free :hackffob36.1.1
-4 - Wait for install!
+5 - Wait for install!

-5 - Choose Source you want to use!
+6 - Choose Source you want to use!

-6 - Enjoy!
+7 - Enjoy!